Staff and Librarian Teaching

-This policy describes the conditions under which staff & librarians of Loyola may teach by providing conditions, general guidelines, limits on number of courses allowed so that staff member is successful in performing his or her primary staff work responsibilities.
+This policy describes the conditions under which staff & librarians of Loyola may teach by providing conditions, general guidelines, limits on number of courses allowed so that the staff member or librarian is successful in performing his or her primary work responsibilities.

 To Whom this Policy Applies